riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 Values are returned in the same manner as a first named argument of the same type would be passed.

+Floating-point registers fs0-fs11 shall be preserved across procedure calls, provided they hold values no more than FLEN bits wide.

 # Default ABIs and C type sizes